-Financial empowerment starts with access to services.
-United Way of Rockbridge funds the following agencies that have a focus on providing a safety net in their programs:
+You know that financial empowerment starts with access to services.
+So, United Way of Rockbridge funds the following agencies that have a focus on providing a safety net services in their programs.

-The Community Table of Rockbridge (TCT) is a place where food insecure households can come to enjoy a high-quality, nutritious meal, in a dignified dining environment.
-No one is ever billed for TCT services.
-TCT has experienced a steady increase in the number of younger children who have been attending meals, particularly the lunches.
-This affords the opportunity to introduce children to new and different foods and tastes and provides them with the social etiquette and skills to be confident in the Cafeteria and dining setting of school.
+The Community Table provided ‘meals without a cash register’ where guests can enjoy a high-quality, nutritious meal, in a dignified dining environment one evening and lunch per week.
+Having experienced a steady increase in the number of younger children attending meals, they instituted a series of childhood nutrition education events.
+This affords the opportunity to introduce children to new and different foods and tastes and provides them with the social etiquette skills to be confident in the cafeteria and dining setting of school.
 The Community Table served 8212 meals during 2019.
 With restaurants closed during the pandemic, The Community Table pivoted to delivery of meals in driveby carryout containers.
 They also partnered with several local restaurants who provided already made meals.